privacy-tech-lab/gpc-optmeowt/README.md

 The version of OptMeowt used in our 2023 PETS paper, [Usability and Enforceability of Global Privacy Control](https://sebastianzimmeck.de/zimmeckEtAlGPC2023.pdf), can be found in our [v3.0.0-paper release](https://github.com/privacy-tech-lab/gpc-optmeowt/releases/tag/v3.0.0-paper).
 To view the v3.0.0-paper code, you can [look at the repo here](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v3.0.0-paper).
 Instructions for building the extension locally are the same as stated above per our [Firefox instructions](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/main#firefox).
 To activate Analysis mode in the v3.0.0-paper release press the `Protection Mode` label in the popup.
 In addition, Analysis mode requires other privacy extensions or browsers to be disabled.
 For further detailed information on how to use analysis mode, please refer to [our methodology](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v4.0.1/#4-analysis-mode-firefox-only).

-Analysis mode used to be incorporated with the OptMeowt extension but can now be found in a [separate repo](https://github.com/privacy-tech-lab/gpc-web-crawler) specialized for crawling the web to analyze websites' GPC compliance.
+Analysis mode used to be part of the OptMeowt extension but is now part of the [GPC Web Crawler](https://github.com/privacy-tech-lab/gpc-web-crawler), which you can use to analyze websites' GPC compliance at scale.

 ## 7. Testing